InductivityAI/Phi-Scanner-1/README.md

 ```

 ## 2. The Solution: Φ-Regularization (Vision Proof)
-Instead of just diagnosing, we used our Φ-estimator to regularize the architecture during training, forcing the network to maximize integrated information.
+Instead of just diagnosing, we used our Φ-model to regularize the architecture during training, forcing the network to maximize integrated information.

 Here is the result of two Vision Classifiers trained to identical accuracy: